StudyAdelaide has created this page as a one-stop resource for international students in Adelaide to help keep you safe

 Look out for your wellbeing

 COVID-19 is affecting everyone’s wellbeing in different ways.
 There are some proactive steps you can take to maintain a healthy emotional state.
-It is important you stay connected with family and friends, especially if you are self-isolating, via telephone, email or social media during this time.
+It is important you stay connected with family and friends, especially if you are self-isolating, via telephone, email or social media.

-If you are feeling anxious or overwhelmed, please remember it is ok to seek help.
+Please remember it is ok to seek help if you are feeling anxious or concerned.
 Just talking to someone can make you feel better.

 For free online support and counselling for 12-25 year olds, visit Headspace.